-- The open source policy; - Relevant open source objectives: - Their contribution to the effectiveness of the program; and - The implications of not following the Program's requirements.
+- The open source policy; - Relevant open source objectives; - Their contribution to the effectiveness of the program; and - The implications of not following the Program's requirements.

-□ 4.1.3.1 Documented evidence of assessed awareness for the program participants - which should include the program's objectives, one's contribution within the program, and implications of program non-conformance.
+□ 4.1.3.1 Documented evidence of assessed awareness for the program participants - each program personnel which should includeing the program's objectives, one's contribution within the program, and implications of program non-conformance.

-To ensure the program participants have obtained a sufficient level of awareness for their respective roles and responsibilities within the program.
+To ensure the program participants program personnel have obtained a sufficient level of awareness for their respective roles and responsibilities within the program.